flywithliye/lard-detection/README.md

 1. we use `push plus` for notification with `Wechat`, you should comment out all the python code including `send_info`, and all the shell code including `send_info`.
 2. Make sure to change the absolute path for dataset `yaml` files in `cfg/ultralytics/datasets`.
+3. Make sure to update all the soft links using `ln -s` command.

 ## Train